|Guide||♦||153 Triplogs||0 Topics|

 Starting in the Cholla day-use area, head up the Treasure Loop trail (#56) past First Water Rd.
 You will be going uphill rapidly along a straight, well-manicured, and wide trail.
 A little over a mile up, or halfway through the Loop, the trail will veer to the right, heading towards Green Boulder.
 You will be at an elevation of about 2500' feet at this point and should have an excellent view of the surrounding valleys, mountains as well as a clear view of the other trails heading down.

 Instead of veering right, go straight and off to the left, heading towards Praying Hands.
 Make this your focal point should you have trouble locating your intended path.
-The hike becomes more difficult at this point and more steep as you begin ascending over small boulders.
+The hike becomes more difficult at this point and steeper as you begin ascending over small boulders.
 However, this is nothing that an average hiker and a decent pair of hiking boots shouldn't be able to handle.

 Also, a buddy claims he made the extended journey over the saddle about a mile deeper.
-There is a spot where you have to jump over a large crack and the scenario is quite dangerous.
+There is a spot where you have to jump over a large crack, and the scenario is quite dangerous.
 Considering my history with the region, I declined, but he says he found a little cave with an old stove and lantern that looked at least 50-60 years old, so keep your eyes open.

 Either way, this hike is a great start if you want to do the entire Treasure Loop but is full of extra rewards if you head further up the mountain.
 The solitude that you will experience once you get off the main trail is refreshing, and the views are remarkable.
 While this trail is not for the beginner, the hike is not extremely difficult or tiring, and it's an excellent hike for those that like to explore and play around impressive geologic rock structures.
 I love the Superstitions and consider them to be very mysterious and almost spiritual.
 There's something about this hike that makes me keep coming back for the fabulous colors and the gravity-defying formations.